Energy balance and damage for dynamic brittle fracture from a nonlocal formulation: A new formulation

 Bond force is related to strain similar to the cohesive force law given in \cite{lipton2014dynamic,lipton2016cohesive}.
 Under this law, the force is linear for small positive strains and for larger positive strains the force begins to soften and becomes zero after reaching a critical strain.
-For negative strain, the bond force resists the strain.
-These features are encoded into the force function expressed in terms of the derivative of the potential function $g(r)$ defined for, $-\infty< r <\infty$, with $g(r^-):=g_{-\infty}$ for $r\leq r^-$, and $g(r^+):=g_\infty$ for $r^+\leq r$.
-We choose $r^c$ and $r^e$ such that $r^-<r^c<r^e<r^+$ and the potential is convex for $r^e\leq r\leq r^c$ and concave otherwise.
-Here we assume $-r^e$ is much larger than $r^c$.
-The force potential used here is given in Figure \ref{ConvexConcavea}.
+For negative strain the bond force resists the strain.
+These features are encoded into the force function expressed in terms of the derivative of the potential function $g(r)$ defined for, $-\infty< r <\infty$, with $g(r^-):=C^-$ for $r\leq r^-$, and $g(r^+):=C^+$ for $r^+\leq r$.
+We choose $r^c$ and $r^e$ such that $r^-<r^c<0<r^e<r^+$ and the potential is convex for $r^e\leq r\leq r^c$ and concave otherwise.
+Here we can choose $-r^e$ arbitrairily larger than $r^c$.
+The profile of force potential used here is shown in Figure \ref{ConvexConcavea}.
 Here, the functions $g',\,g''$ (depicted in Figure \ref{ConvexConcavea}) satisfy

+The profile is chosen to have bounded asymptote $C^-$ to insure the dynamics is well-posed, see Section \ref{wellposedness}.

 To construct the constitutive law relating force to strain, set $r^\pm=\sqrt{|\yy-\xx|}S^\pm$, so that $g'(r)=0$ for $r\leq r^-$ and $r^+\leq r$ and set $r^c=\sqrt{|\yy-\xx|}S^c$ and $r^e=\sqrt{|\yy-\xx|}S^e$.
 We require $g''(r)$ to be continuous on $-\infty<r <\infty$.
 The constitutive law relating force to strain and subsequent bond failure is given by